STOR-i/GaussianProcesses.jl/README.md

 A Gaussian Processes package for Julia.

-This package is still in the early stages of development.
+This package is still under development.
 If you have any suggestions to improve the package, or if you've noticed a bug, then please post an [issue](https://github.com/STOR-i/GaussianProcesses.jl/issues/new) for us and we'll get to it as quickly as we can.
 Pull requests are also welcome.

 ## Introduction